 Lightroom has had some weaknesses when it came to processing infrared images like channel swap and white balance.
 The primary problem has been and continues to be the range of white balance options not being wide enough into the blue end of the slider.
 That has had a fix for quite some time which I will quickly outline here for completeness.
 The second shortcoming, although not an issue for me, is the inability to swap the red and the blue channels which results in blueish skies and yellowish foliage.
 That had to be done in Photoshop, until the latest release of Lightroom as of the writing of this article.
 Things may change!

 The stacked images you see in the opening of this article are all done in Lightroom, including the one that has the blue sky.
 That is the result of the newly added capability to Adobe Camera Raw to create extensive and flexible camera profiles that can also optionally make use of the Lookup Tables (LUT.)
 It is this newly acquired capability that allowed me to create a camera profile for my infrared-modified Canon M5 that allows me to swap the red and the blue channels without constantly going to Photoshop and retaining the workflow completely nondestructive because there is no need to open a pixel version of the image in Photoshop.
 Interested?
 Read on!
 Although the content may conceptually sound geeky, procedurally it is a breeze to follow, don’t let the jargon fool you.
-The steps are very easy to follow.
+The steps are quite easy to follow.

 A Camera Profile for Better White Balance Control